 .1 at 50°C has a vapour pressure greater than 300 kPa; or

-.3 Refrigerated liquefied gas: a gas which when packaged for transport is made partially liquid because of its low temperature; or
+.3 refrigerated liquefied gas: a gas which when packaged for transport is made partially liquid because of its low temperature;

 Class 2 is subdivided further according to the primary hazard of the gas during transport;

 Note: For UN 1950 AEROSOLS, see also the criteria in special provision 63 and for UN 2037

 RECEPTACLES, SMALL, CONTAINING GAS (GAS CARTRIDGES) see also special provision 303.